We use our Bank Rate to influence the interest rates that banks and building societies offer their customers.

-We can change the Bank Rate by as little or as much as we need to.
-Central banks usually change their bank rates by 0.25% but we are not restricted to that.
+Central banks usually change their bank rates by 0.25% but we can change the Bank Rate by as little or as much as we need to.

 We don’t want inflation too close to zero because people may put off buying things if they think prices will go down.
 If many people did that, it, could lead to deflation which isn’t good for the economy.
 So having a target of 2% means we are more likely to avoid deflation than if our target was 1%, for instance.

 We don’t have a profit-making objective.
 Our statutory objective is monetary (prices) and financial stability.
 When the Bank Rate increases, our own profits and losses from interest receipts and payments generally cancel each other out.
 We pay interest at Bank Rate on the reserve accounts held at the Bank of England by banks and most other accounts held here.
 This forms our interest expense.

 For more information see our annual reports and accounts.

 Monetary policy is action that a country's central bank or government can take to influence how much money is in the economy and how much it costs to borrow.
 As the UK’s central bank, we use two main monetary policy tools.
 First, we set the interest rate we charge banks to borrow money from us – this is Bank Rate.

 Second, we can create money digitally to buy government and corporate bonds – this is known as asset purchase or quantitative easing (QE).

 We have used QE to stimulate the UK economy since the 2008 financial crisis.